Interview with Canon Winfred Douglas’ Widow - Ann Douglas

 1904 Thornton B. Rennell becomes vicar (1904-24).
 He was the cousin of Mary Neosha Williams and an ex-engineer.
 Adds heating system to the old hotel and extensive campus plumbing.

-1907 “Summer Church School of Liturgical Music” First formal Evergreen Conference session.
-Sisters of St. Mary present a “Roosevelt” pipe organ to Transfiguration, necessitating the reconfiguring St. Marks.
+1907 “Summer Church School of Liturgical Music”.
+First formal Evergreen Conference session.
+Sisters of St. Mary present a “Roosevelt” pipe organ to Transfiguration, necessitating the re-configuring of St. Marks.
 Chancel re-floored and rood screen added.

-1911 Bell Tower, designed by Rev. Renell and Dr. Josepha Douglas (wife of Canon Douglas).
+1911 Bell Tower installed, designed by Rev. Renell and Dr. Josepha Douglas (wife of Canon Douglas).
 The structure was erected by Jock Spence and featured an iron cross from the Church of the Redeemer (NYC).
-Anne Evans donates the cast “The Entombment of Christ” which was placed in front of the Altar.
+Anne Evans donates the cast “The Entombment of Christ” which was placed in front of the Altar (from St. Clements Phil).

 1913 Women’s Guild raise money to remodel east end of the old hotel for a Guild Hall.
 Several partitions removed, ceiling raised and a stage erected at one end of the room.
 Space now used for church services, civic events and conferences.
 Mary Bancroft donates Font in memory of her sister (Anna Chloe Bancroft).